MrNothing/Unity-References-Finder/README.md

 - Click on *Find References*

 # Setup
-- Put the [FindReferencesWindow.cs](https://github.com/MrNothing/Unity-References-Finder/blob/master/FindReferencesWindow.cs) file in a *Editor* folder in your Unity project.
+- Put the [FindReferencesWindow.cs](https://github.com/MrNothing/Unity-References-Finder/blob/master/FindReferencesWindow.cs) file in any *Editor* folder in your Unity project.